 |Ready substitution for conventional fuels in many stationary applications|

 |Heating value of 17 MJ/kg at 25% wt. water, is about 40% that of fuel oil/diesel|

 |Does not mix with hydrocarbon fuels|

 |Quality needs definition for each application|

-The density of the liquid is very high at around 1.2 kg/litre compared to light fuel oil at around 0.85 kg/litre.
+The density of the liquid is very high at around 1.2 g/ml compared to light fuel oil at around 0.85 g/ml.
 This means that the liquid has about 42% of the energy content of fuel oil on a weight basis, but 61% on a volumetric basis.
-This has implications on the design and specification of equipment such as pumps and atomisers in boilers and engines.
+This has implications on the design and specification of equipment such as pumps and atomizers in boilers and engines.

 The viscosity of the bio-oil as produced can vary from as low as 25 cSt to as high as 1000 cSt (measured at 40oC) or more depending on the feedstock, the water content of the oil, the amount of light ends that have been collected and the extent to which the oil has aged.
 Viscosity is important in many fuel applications (Diebold et al. 1997).

-Pyrolysis liquids cannot be completely vaporised once they have been recovered from the vapour phase.
+Pyrolysis liquids cannot be completely re-vaporized once they have been recovered from the exit gas of pyrolysis, some of which can already be aerosol at relatively high temperature.
 If the liquid is heated to 100oC or more to try to remove water or distil off lighter fractions, it rapidly reacts and eventually produces a solid residue of around 50wt% of the original liquid and some distillate containing volatile organic compounds and water.
-While bio-oil has been successfully stored for several years in normal storage conditions in steel and plastic drums without any deterioration that would prevent its use in any of the applications tested to date, it does change slowly with time, most noticeably there is a gradual increase in viscosity.
+While some bio-oils have been successfully stored for several years in normal storage conditions in steel and plastic drums without any deterioration that would prevent its use in any of the applications tested to date, it does change slowly with time, most noticeably there is a gradual increase in viscosity.
 Recent samples that have been distributed for testing have shown substantial improvements in consistency and stability.